rsdoiel/antenna/motorcycles.md

 ---

-## Polaris To Make Further Cuts After Laying off 10% of Workforce
+## Polaris Will Have To Make Further Cost Cuts This Year, Says CEO

 date: 2025-02-07, from: Ride Apart, Electric Motorcycle News